Read-The-Question/rtq-review/docs/architecture/review-outcome-workflow.md

 ## Current verification

-The implementation has focused tests for state and side isolation, replacement and Reset, stale review submissions, exclusive destination selection, current-state resolution, replay after canonical reset, and one-stage-per-sync behaviour.
+The implementation has focused tests for candidate file selection, state and side isolation, stale and missing candidates, replay after canonical reset, metadata-only changes, one-stage-per-sync behaviour, and transactional pruning with current, recent-stale, and old-stale rows.

-On 10 September 2026, the live canonical dry-run completed successfully across 12,548 question/answer targets.
-The database contained no outcome rows and no exact matching outcomes, so it proposed zero transitions and zero field changes.

 ## Known gaps and future refinements